South Korea: Seoul Women's University Social Welfare Program

 - Industrial Arts

 Exchange female students will be placed in the International Residence Hall.
-Male students must find an off-campus housing.
-(SWU may assist in finding a place to stay.)
+Options include the following:

 - Designated dormitory for the international students